Learning from Other Sports: CC Skiing:

 If you’ve been watching the Olympics at all, and since you are reading this blog and presumably have an interest in training, I bet the question of “I wonder how they train” has crossed your mind.
 It certainly has mine.
 To help scratch this interest, I’m going to start a regular feature here on the blog entitled: Learning from other Sports.

 My plan is to look at other sports and see what they do better or worse than us runners to see if maybe we can learn anything from them.
 I’ve always tried to look outside the box when looking at training so I have a good background of how other sports train.
 In no way am I an expert on the other sports, so if any of you readers want to chime in and through your two cents in, feel free.
-Also, if you are reading this blog and are an expert at some other sport that might not be mainstream feel free to e-mail me and I’d love to have some guest posts.
+Also, if you are reading this blog and are an expert in some other sport that might not be mainstream feel free to e-mail me and I’d love to have some guest posts.

 What qualifies me to write such posts?
 I assure you that each post on other sports training will be well researched.
 I feel relatively comfortable with the sports I will cover because I have read at least a book or two on training plus many more research articles on each.
 My initial plan will be to cover sports such as swimming, rowing, weight lifting, baseball, Cross Country skiing, cycling and a few others.
 Beyond that, I might be out of my comfort zone a bit.
 I hope you enjoy this new feature.
 This won’t be a one after another feature, but rather spread out between other posts.
 Without further ado, What we can learn from CC skiing: